Entertainers

 Joan Kennedy country music singer originally from Gagetown area

 Aaron Kyte Actor/singer originally from Quispamsis.
-He will play Gilbert in the popular Gilbert and Anne production in PEI
+He will play Gilbert in the popular Gilbert and Anne production in PEI this summer.

 Eugene Morris fiddler